-- Be the point of escalation for serious safeguarding incidents, concerns or whistleblowing. - Ensure that the Safeguarding Trustee and Chair of Trustees is made aware of any serious safeguarding incidents or concerns that relates to Papworth Trust. - Ensure this policy is kept up to date by conducting the 3-yearly review of the safeguarding Policy, or sooner as required if legislation changes or serious incidents occur. - Ensure that there is a quarterly safeguarding report submitted to the Governance and Compliance Committee, and, an annual safeguarding report to the Board of Trustees. - Monitor and review any safeguarding concerns about any of the Trust's activities. - Liaise with external statutory agencies as required; - Ensure any needs for resources are highlighted at budget setting to maintain robust standards of safeguarding across the Trust; - Call for audits of qualitative and quantitative data (either internal or external) when they're needed. - Learn from case reviews locally and nationally, to improve your organisation's policies, procedures and practices. - Be a point of contact for staff or volunteers if someone wishes to complain about a lack of action in relation to safeguarding concerns. - Support the trustees in developing their individual and collective understanding of safeguarding.
+- Be the point of escalation for serious safeguarding incidents, concerns or whistleblowing. - Ensure that the Safeguarding Trustee and Chair of Trustees is made aware of any serious safeguarding incidents or concerns that relates to Papworth Trust. - Ensure this policy is kept up to date by conducting the 3-yearly review of the safeguarding Policy, or sooner as required if legislation changes or serious incidents occur.

+- Ensure that there is a 6 monthly safeguarding report to the Board of Trustees. - Monitor and review any safeguarding concerns about any of the Trust's activities. - Liaise with external statutory agencies as required. - Ensure any needs for resources are highlighted at budget setting to maintain robust standards of safeguarding across the Trust. - Call for audits of qualitative and quantitative data (either internal or external) when they're needed. - Learn from case reviews locally and nationally, to improve your organisation's policies, procedures and practices. - Be a point of contact for staff or volunteers if someone wishes to complain about a lack of action in relation to safeguarding concerns. - Support the trustees in developing their individual and collective understanding of safeguarding.